Harsha-D/Youtube-Video-Summarizer/README.md

 # About The Project
-Chrome Extension That Gives A Summarized Transcript Of Any YouTube Video With English Subtitles.
-Implemented Using T5 Machine Learning Model (Text-To-Text Transformer) In Python Through Flask.
+Chrome Extension That Generates A Summarized Transcript Of Any YouTube Video With English Subtitles.
+Implements T5 Machine Learning Model (Text-To-Text Transformer) In Python Using Flask Framework.
 # Contact
 Sashank Desu - sashank.desu@gmail.com